mu-eric/gouda-bot/README.md

 ## Contributing

-(Add contribution guidelines later if applicable)
+(Will add contribution guidelines later if applicable)

 ## License